mesqueeb/vuex-easy-firestore/docs/guide.md

 - Use when working with a single doc.
 - eg. the "settings" or "config" of a user.

-Depending on which mode there are some small changes, but the syntax is mostly the same.
+Whether a vuex module is set to 'doc' or 'collection' mode, will have small changes in the actions you can do, but the syntax is mostly the same.

 The sync is fully robust and **automatically groups any api calls per 1000 ms**.
 You don't have to worry about optimising/limiting the api calls, it's all done automatically!
 (Only one api call per 1000ms will be made for a maximum of 500 changes, if there are more changes queued it will automatically be split over 2 api calls).

+> If you still are confused how to set up your database structure when it comes to documents vs collections, I highly recommend to check [this guide from Firebase](https://firebase.google.com/docs/firestore/manage-data/structure-data) itself.

 ## 'collection' mode